 Thanks so much, Donna.This is a warning that bears repeating again and again and I wish more people knew how dangerous lilies can be, especially as they're often included in store-bought bouquets.

-Lilies, and especially lily pollen, are deadly to cats, and sadly, one of our readers actually did lose one of her cats to lily poisoning (we wrote about it in 2014, coincidentally, at exactly this time of year.)
+Lilies, and especially lily pollen, are deadly to cats, and sadly, one of our readers actually did lose one of her cats to lily poisoning.

 The particularly lethal